 Severe continuous pain that comes suddenly, without doing anything.

-When did you start to feel pain?
+When did you start to feel tooth pain?

 Does the pain linger for seconds, minutes or hours?